Thiarhes/Should-I-Eat-It-ProjectOne/README.md

 ### About the game:

-Should I Eat It is a easy game to play, where you need "to eat" good things and avoid the bad ones!
+_SHOULD I EAT IT_ is a easy game to play, where you need "to eat" good things and avoid the bad ones!

 ---